 Yes, there are several issues with downloading data from a broker like IB.
 They point out that you may want to purchase your data from a vendor that specializes in historical market data.
 Some of these issues are:

 - Being forced to use a clunky API instead of just downloading bulk CSV files.
-Some vendors, like Polygon offer bulk file downloads of historical data, but IB forces you to use their API which adds a little bit of complexity to the process.
+Some vendors, like Polygon offer bulk file downloads of historical data.
+IB forces you to use their API which adds a little bit of complexity to the process.

-- IB has placed restrictions on their APIs to prevent users from abusing the system, so downloads will need to be rate limited to not be flagged for abuse of the system.
-Their servers will also rate limit your results if you send too many requests, and you may get disconnected.
+- IB has placed restrictions on their APIs to prevent users from abusing the system.
+Downloads should be rate limited to avoid being flagged for abuse of the system.
+IB’s servers will also rate limit your results if you send too many requests, and you may get disconnected.

-- IB doesn’t offer historical data for stocks that are no longer listed, so your dataset will automatically suffer from survivorship bias.
-Some companies will get acquired at high prices, others will go bankrupt or be delisted, and your historical backtests will have neither of these scenarios included.
+- IB doesn’t offer historical data for stocks that are no longer listed.
+Your dataset will automatically suffer from survivorship bias.
+Some companies are acquired at high prices, others go bankrupt or are delisted.
+In both cases your historical backtests will have neither of these scenarios included.
 It also appears some expired futures data is not available, but I haven’t been able to verify this yet.

-Even given these issues, using IB to obtain some historical data for research is worth considering as a first option, especially if you’re already paying for the market data.
+Even given these issues, using IB to obtain some historical data for research is worth considering as a first option.
+This is especially true if you’re already paying for the market data.
 If it doesn’t meet your needs, you can always purchase data form someone else.